 - Determine how you’ll gather information and test your theory

 - Follow your research process to collect data

 - Analyze your data

 - Use your data to draw evidence-based conclusions

 - Write your report and present your findings

 Your graduate capstone is an opportunity to apply what you’ve learned in a professional way.
-Your project will give you the chance to solve a personal or community issue, practical business problem, or tackle an entrepreneurial opportunity directly related to your desired career field.
+Your project will give you the chance to solve a personal or community issue, address a practical business problem, or tackle an entrepreneurial opportunity directly related to your desired career field.
 Your ePortfolio will allow you to capture your work in an online environment where you can easily share your body of work and industry knowledge with potential employers.
-You capstone is an excellent opportunity to make an impact and can have lasting benefits for your career, your community, and your employer.
+You capstone is an excellent opportunity to make an impact that can have lasting benefits for your career, your community, and your employer.